Sumandas0034/capgemini-demo/README.md

 # capgemini-demo
 ## DESCRIPTION
-HEY there, this is my first gthub repository.
+HEY there, this is my first github repository.